AngelMunoz/sails-nuxt/README.md

     Thanks to [Vue Socket.io] we can now show a small "Sample" of a chat (sorry for that awfulness of my bad ui/ux skills but it should show the point)

+### Extras
+Don't forget there's also a [typescript branch](https://github.com/AngelMunoz/sails-nuxt/tree/typescript-controllers) you should be able to use typescript in the controllers as well as on the helpers, that can give you a headstart

 ### Sails Links